ansarimaaz21/kelp_assessment/README.md

 2. Use "user.csv" as a CSV file to convert to JSON from project directory.
 3. At route /: Get CSV to JSON converted response and also age wise distribution.
 4. Age wise distribution is also dispalayed in console.log.
-5. Use .env.local as environment variable for Postgres DB Credentials.
+5. Use .env.local as sample for environment variable file to declare Postgres DB Credentials.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`
+To all the dependencies from package.json.

 ### `npm start`